paulhibbitts/test-docsify-open-course-starter-kit/README.md

 1. Tap **Use this template** on the source repository (upper-right green button)
 2. Choose the name for your new repository to contain the copied site files and then tap **Create repository from template**
-2. Go to **Settings** of your newly created repository, scroll down to **GitHub Pages** and chose **master branch/docs folder** (see more details in the [Docsify documentation](https://docsify.js.org/#/deploy?id=github-pages))
+3. Go to **Settings** of your newly created repository, tap the **Pages** tab (on the left-hand side), choose **main branch/docs folder** and finally tap the **Save** button (see more details in the [Docsify documentation](https://docsify.js.org/#/deploy?id=github-pages))
-3. And you're done! (view your new site using the provided URL right below your **GitHub Pages** section - it can take up to 20 minutes for your site to be initially available)
+4. And you're done! (view your new site using the provided URL on the **Pages** tab - it can take up to 20 minutes for your site to be initially available)

-🔗 Change Linked GitHub Repository
+**Configure Linked GitHub Repository**

+1. Edit the file index.html in the 'docs' folder of repository
+2. Find the current GitHub repository URL https://github.com/hibbitts-design/docsify-open-course-starter-kit/tree/main/docs and replace it with your own repository URL, for example https://github.com/YourGitHubUsername/YourRepositoryName/tree/main/docs
+3. Commit your changes

+💻 Editing your Docsify Site Pages
 ---
-1. Edit the file index.html in your repository
-2. Find the sample GitHub repository URL https://github.com/hibbitts-design/docsify-open-course-starter-kit and replace it with your own repository URL, for example https://github.com/YourGitHubUsername/Docsify/blob/master/docs/
-3. Commit your changes.

-💻 Editing your Docsify Site Locally
+**Editing Your Docsify Site Pages on GitHub**
----
+1. Go to the GitHub Docsify site page (in the `docs` folder) you want to edit
+2. Tap the **Pencil Icon** (top left-hand toolbar area) and then make the edits you want
+3. Scroll down to the bottom of the page and tap the **Commit changes** button to save your changes

+**Editing Your Docsify Site Pages on Your Desktop**
 1. Tap **Clone** on your repository page
 2. Choose **Open Desktop** and follow the prompts, installing GitHub Desktop if not already present
 3. You will now be able to edit your Docsify site (in the `docs` folder) using the desktop editor of your choice (e.g. atom.io)